setms/book/docs/requirements/analysis.md

 At least some acceptance criteria take the form of acceptance tests.
 An **acceptance test** verifies whether the system meets a requirement.
 Some acceptance criteria can't have acceptance tests, because they're not about the system itself.
-For instance, stakeholders may insist that the system comes with documentation.
+For instance, stakeholders may require that the system comes with documentation.

 Some acceptance tests run automatically as part of the product's test suite; others are manual tests, like those in User Acceptance Testing (UAT).